Congratulations to the 2018-19 Graduate College Award Winners!

 Each year the Graduate College awards three awards for exceptional teaching by UNLV graduate students.
 This year’s winners are listed below:

-1st Place - Matthew Le Claire (College of Liberal Arts)
+1st Place - Joy Immak (College of Sciences)

-2nd Place - Erdogan Kaya (College of Education)
+2nd Place - Malayka Cornejo (College of Education)

 Outstanding Graduate Faculty Leadership Award

 The Outstanding Graduate Faculty Leadership Award recognizes graduate faculty who demonstrate leadership by, for example, serving on committees; mentoring graduate students; and engaging in, leading, or significantly advancing efforts that help move the university toward impactful graduate education, research, scholarship, or creative activity.
-This year’s winner is Dr. Hokwon Cho, Department of Mathematical Sciences.
+This year’s winner is Dr. Jennifer Rennels (Psychology).

-The Outstanding Graduate Faculty Mentorship award will be given to Dr. Janet Dufek (Kinesiology).
+The Outstanding Graduate Faculty Mentorship award will be given to Dr. Lori Candela (Nursing).
 This award recognizes graduate faculty who mentor graduate students in teaching, research and service; provide sound counsel and advocacy on academic and non-academic issues; and guide students toward the successful completion of degrees.